Stefan Kozlov

 Stefan Kozlov (Стефан Козлов, /ˈstɛfɑːn ˈkɒzlɒv/ STEF-ahn-_-KOZ-lov; born February 1, 1998) is an American professional tennis player of Russian descent.
 He has a career-high ATP ranking of world No. 103 achieved on 18 July 2022 and doubles ranking of world No. 180 on 19 June 2017.

 Kozlov made his ATP World Tour debut as a wildcard in 2013 Hall of Fame Tennis Championships at the age of 15.
 He reached two junior Grand Slam finals in 2014 and finished the year at World No. 3 in the ITF Junior Combined rankings.

 Personal life

 He is the son of Russian parents and his father Andrei is a tennis coach.

+He has a brother, Boris, who is also a tennis player.

 Junior career

-In 2014, Kozlov reached two junior grand slam finals, where he lost to Alexander Zverev at the Australian Open and Noah Rubin at Wimbledon.
+In 2014, Kozlov reached two junior Grand Slam finals, where he lost to Alexander Zverev at the Australian Open and Noah Rubin at Wimbledon.
 This success led him to a career high junior ranking of No. 2.
 Kozlov also competed at the U18 National Championships, finishing in third place in the singles tournament and winning the doubles tournament with Noah Rubin.
-With this victory, they earned a wild card into the main draw of the 2014 US Open.
+With this victory, they earned a wildcard into the main draw of the 2014 US Open.
 He ended the year by winning the Orange Bowl junior tournament.

 In 2015, Kozlov reached the final of the U18 National Championships, where he lost to Frances Tiafoe in five sets.